Free High School Equivalency Program (GED & HiSET)

 |Location||Dates||Days||Time||Program Introduction (Mandatory)|

-* Please note that placement into Level I [Mon/Wed] or Level II [Tues/Thurs] will depend on the results of the assessment test given at the Program Information Session
+* Placement into Level I [Mon/Wed] or Level II [Tues/Thurs] will depend on the results of the assessment test given at the Program Information Session

 Volunteer Tutor Program